OmengU/quap/documentation/documentation.typ

 ==== Main page
 The first page is the main page, also called the index page.
 It is configured on the default route.
 Fully loaded, the page looks like this:
 #figure(image("images/screenshots/mainPage.png"), caption: [Main Page Screenshot], supplement: "Figure", kind: "image")
-The fist thing that happens when the page is loaded, is the loading of the Quizzes from the database.
+The first thing that happens when the page is loaded, is the loading of the Quizzes from the database.
 This is done using a ReactRouter Loader, which is declared on the route.
-Loaders and Actions are defined in their own files.
+Loaders and Actions are defined in their files.
 There, functions are created for each Loader/Action.
 The following Loader is used to fetch the Quizzes:
 #code-snippet(caption: "Quiz Loader Function")[
 ```ts
 export const quizLoader: LoaderFunction = async () => {